Raytheon Technologies Corporation (RTX) Shares Down Despite Recent Market Volatility

 Credit Suisse gave a rating of “Neutral” to RTX, setting the target price at $85 in the report published on October 12th of the previous year.

-Volatility was left at 1.93%, however, over the last 30 days, the volatility rate increased by 1.82%, as shares sank -3.65% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.92% lower at present.
+Volatility was left at 1.82%, however, over the last 30 days, the volatility rate increased by 0.94%, as shares sank -1.65% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.70% upper at present.

-During the last 5 trading sessions, RTX fell by -2.12%, which changed the moving average for the period of 200-days by -1.24% in comparison to the 20-day moving average, which settled at $97.68.
-In addition, Raytheon Technologies Corporation saw -4.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RTX rose by +1.43%, which changed the moving average for the period of 200-days by +5.89% in comparison to the 20-day moving average, which settled at $97.25.
+In addition, Raytheon Technologies Corporation saw -3.52% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading